Korean cuisine highlights fermented foods like kimchi, noodles, rice, vegetables, and various meats (pork, beef, chicken, duck).

 Flavors tend to be savory, spicy, and sometimes feature fermented or sweet notes.
 A balance of these elements shows up in most dishes.

 You will typically have three main meals daily: breakfast, lunch, and dinner.
-These meals are provided at your accommodation or at designated tourist restaurants as part of your tour package.
+These meals are provided at your hotel or at designated tourist restaurants as part of your tour package.

-Cold buckwheat noodles dished up in a cold, tangy broth, often covered with sliced meat, egg, and vegetables.
+Cold buckwheat noodles served in a cold, tangy broth, often garnished with sliced meat, egg, and vegetables.

 A hallmark dish, available at designated tourist restaurants.